AntogamerYT/hero-the-robot/README.md

 ![Hero](https://github.com/AntogamerYT/assets/raw/main/Hero.png)

-Initially made with [ShiSHcat](https://github.com/ShiSHcat) for private use to manage a proxmox server, then we decided to opensource it.
+Initially made with a friend for private use to manage a proxmox server, then we decided to opensource it.

 ## Requirements